Thank you for sharing your time and skills with the Repair Fair community! Please read the following prior to the event.

 - Fill out Repair Ticket with: Date (if not already entered), Name, Time in (clock), Item description, issue with item, Weight (scale), Log the item (s) into the main item tracking sheet.

 - Give Repair Ticket to participant and direct to appropriate Fixer Station.
+Or set item on the HOLD table.
 If monitor volunteers are available, they can direct attendee to correct fixer location.

 Check out and hold table: